Browse Definitions :

 • employee productivity - Employee productivity, sometimes referred to as workforce productivity, is an assessment of the efficiency of a worker or group of workers.

-• employee resource groups (ERGs) - Employee resource groups are workplace clubs or more formally realized affinity group organized around a shared interest or identity.
+• employee resource group (ERG) - An employee resource group is a workplace club or more formally realized affinity group organized around a shared interest or identity.

-• employee retention - Employee retention is the organizational goal of keeping productive and talented workers and reducing turnover by fostering a positive work atmosphere to promote engagement, showing appreciation to employees, providing competitive pay and benefits, and encouraging a healthy work-life balance.
+• employee retention - Employee retention is the organizational goal of keeping productive and talented workers and reducing turnover by fostering a positive work atmosphere to promote engagement.

 • employee vetting - Employee vetting is a screening process conducted by employers for checking the background and verifying the information of a new hire or applicant.